dead-end/hex-games/README.md

 ![Hex fields](res/hex-field-arrangements.png)

-Unlike the previous imapge, a character in ncurses has no border, so you cannot tell adjacent hex fields with the same color.
+Unlike the previous image, a character in ncurses has no border, so you cannot tell adjacent hex fields with the same color.
 One solution is to use different colors for adjacent hex fields.